IDMNYU/audiolab/docs/synths.md

 The power for *everything* in the analog studio is controled by a single switch, found on the Furman power conditioner on the black rack to the right:
-![Furman Power Conditioner](./img/analogpower.jpg "Furman Power Conditioner")
+![Furman Power Conditioner](./img/analogpower.jpg "Furman Power Conditioner") A green light on the conditioner will confirm that you've got power.
+**Please use this power switch (and nothing else) to turn on and off all the equipment in the analog studio.**

+### Mixer